2002 Kentucky Wildcats football team

 The 2002 Kentucky Wildcats football team represented the University of Kentucky in the 2002 NCAA Division I-A football season.
+The team was led by second-year head coach Guy Morriss and played home games at Commonwealth Stadium in Lexington, Kentucky.
 The Wildcats scored 385 points while allowing 301 points.

-Though finishing with a 7-5 record, the Wildcats were not bowl eligible due to NCAA sanctions resulting from the tenure of former head coach Hal Mumme.
+Though finishing with a 7–5 record, the Wildcats were not bowl eligible due to NCAA sanctions resulting from the tenure of former head coach Hal Mumme.

-Kentucky opened with a 22-17 win at #17 Louisville, a nationally broadcast upset at Papa John's Cardinal Stadium in which Kentucky reclaimed the Governor's Cup.
-A 77-17 win over UTEP followed (the second largest point total in school history at the time), and wins against Indiana and Middle Tennessee State put Kentucky at 4-0.
-A 41-34 loss at #7 Florida was followed by a 16-12 loss to South Carolina that came down to the final play.
-A 29-17 win at Arkansas followed.
-A 52-24 loss to #5 Georgia was followed by a 45-24 win at Mississippi State.
-A 33-30 loss to #16 LSU on the game's final play was followed by a 41-21 win against Vanderbilt and a 24-0 loss at Tennessee.
+Kentucky opened with a 22–17 win at no. 17 Louisville, a nationally broadcast upset at Papa John's Cardinal Stadium in which Kentucky reclaimed the Governor's Cup.
+A 77–17 win over UTEP followed (the second-largest point total in school history at the time), and wins against Indiana and Middle Tennessee State put Kentucky at 4–0.
+A 41–34 loss at no. 7 Florida was followed by a 16–12 loss to South Carolina that came down to the final play.
+A 29–17 win at Arkansas followed.
+A 52–24 loss to no. 5 Georgia was followed by a 45–24 win at Mississippi State.
+A 33–30 loss to no. 16 LSU on the game's final play was followed by a 41–21 win against Vanderbilt and a 24–0 loss at Tennessee.

+Morriss resigned following the season to accept the head coaching position at Baylor.